duanecilliers/Generator-Roots-Child/README.md

 ### TODO

-* use uglify source maps and only enqueue minified assets
-* remove imagemin task from grunt build and dev tasks.
-Run manually as it's not needed often and slows down build process.
 * add deployment option with the --advanced flag.
 See grunt-rsync & https://github.com/mattbanks/WordPress-Starter-Theme
 * add livereload in watch task - see https://github.com/mattbanks/WordPress-Starter-Theme/blob/master/Gruntfile.js
 * use tgma to instsall required plugins - see https://github.com/mattbanks/WordPress-Starter-Theme/blob/master/lib/theme-require-plugins.php